polyaxon/polyaxon/docs/configuration/ssl.md

     ```

- 2. Add the tls configuration to Polyaxon's Ingress values.
+ 2. Add the tls configuration to Polyaxon's Ingress values. **Do not use CluserIP on GKE**

     ```yaml
     serviceType: ClusterIP